British PM vows to restore order after 'mob rule'

-The prime minister cut short his holiday in Italy to return to Britain for an emergency meeting on the riots and condemned the looting and arson attacks as "sickening scenes".
+The prime minister cut short his holiday in Italy to return to Britain for an emergency meeting on the riots, which he condemned as "sickening scenes".

-Police have set up a dedicated website showing CCTV pictures of the looters, many of them in their teens.
-Some 525 people have been arrested in London in the last three days, including 310 overnight Monday, Scotland Yard said.
+Police have begun releasing CCTV pictures of the looters, many of them in their teens.
+Some 525 people have been arrested in London in the last three days, Scotland Yard said.

-Cameron warned the troublemakers: "You will feel the full force of the law.
+Cameron warned: "You will feel the full force of the law.
 And if you are old enough to commit these crimes, you are old enough to face the punishments."

 He said that all police leave had been cancelled and there would be 16,000 officers on the streets of London on Tuesday night, compared to the 6,000 deployed on Monday evening.

-Riots swept through London and in cities including Birmingham and Liverpool, on the third consecutive night of violence which began in the north London district of Tottenham on Saturday following the shooting of local man by police.
+Riots swept through London and in other English cities including Birmingham and Liverpool overnight Monday, the third consecutive night of violence which began in the north London district of Tottenham on Saturday following the shooting of local man by police.